Vyral/base-template/_posts/2019-05-10-selling-your-property-tax-free.md

 There are certain guidelines you need to follow when doing a 1031 exchange, so if you’d like to know more, just give me a call and I’d be happy to send you the necessary information.

-As always, if you have any other real estate questions for me, feel free to reach out to me as well.
-I look forward to hearing from you.
+As always, please be sure to check with your tax advisor to discuss the details of your sale and to discuss the tax ramifications